mjindal585/NoteMaker/README.md

 # NoteMaker
-This a note making and sending app build  using express , mongodb and nodejs , allowing to creating and sending email notes to a particular person on his/her email id.a
+This a note making and sending app build  using express , mongodb and nodejs , allowing an user to create and send notes to a particular person on his/her email id.

 Pre Requisites :